-The Australian Apprenticeship Support Network provider assesses whether eligibility requirements for the respective payment type are met
+The Apprentice Connect Australia Provider assesses whether eligibility requirements for the respective payment type are met s

 The eligibility requirements and effect dates or claim periods are dependent on the payment type.
 Specified requirements for claiming payments must also be met.
-If the claim is verified and approved by the Department, payment is made by direct credit to the employer's bank account as identified on the claim form